 An accomplished touring musician, composer, recording artist and music educator, Kirsten earned her MA in contemporary improvisation from the New England Conservatory of Music, where she was an active participant in the Community Outreach Programs and was awarded the Gunther Schuller Medal for “extraordinary contributions to the life of New England Conservatory.”
 A performer of double bass, banjo, viola de gamba and bass, Kristin has worked with ensembles such as Ezekiel’s Wheels Klezmer Band, Cold Chocolate, Mierlita, the Alfaia Quartet, Gil Scott-Heron’s Midnight Band, the Klezmer Conservatory Band, and Juventas New Music Ensemble.
 She has taught music to children in afterschool programs, camps, and in private lessons and is a frequent guest teaching artist at schools throughout Massachusetts, including at Horizons For Homeless Chldren through YAMA's Expanding Horizons Through Music program.

-Virtual Programs: Available live and pre recorded for remote learning online.
+Virtual programs available live and pre recorded for remote learning online.
+Outdoor performances also available.